more about individual tutoring and mentoring

 I first began helping writers, doing manuscript appraisals, nearly fifteen years ago, while completing my own PhD in Creative Writing and teaching for the Open University.
 Since then I have worked with over two hundred individual published and unpublished writers on everything from epic historical fiction to contemporary-set short stories, from life-writing and creative non-fiction to scholarly articles and book chapters.

 This page gives a broad picture of how I work, and I hope answers many of your questions, but every writer is different and I’m always happy to discuss ways that we might work together.
 I also very much enjoy working with writers’ circles and groups.
 Just click through to Contact to find out more or ask any questions, and to find out where I will be appearing in the next few months, click through to Events.
-To get a flavour of how I think about writing, dip into my writing blog This Itch of Writing.

 I never share students’ work without their express permission, so this is a sketch-map I made for myself of the geography of the imaginary Kersey Hall School, for The Mathematics of Love.
 It’s one of the many, many different things we might do to he…